 What slows my internet speed when using a VPN?

-There are plenty of variables that affect your internet speed when using a VPN.
-The most common factors that contribute to your speed are:
+There are plenty of variables that affect your internet speed when using a VPN service.
+The most common factors that contribute to your connection speed are:

 - The distance between you and your server location